soma00333/profile/docs/work_experience/industry_technology.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>IT3</strong>.
-I solved a performance issue with the database by optimizing indexes and queries, and by using caching, which reduced slow queries by 70%.</td>
+I solved a performance issue with the database by optimizing indexes and queries, and by using caching, which reduced slow query occurrences by 70%.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>